gregorygustavo80/Dr.Strange/README.md

 ````
 python Dr.Strange.py
 ````
+## Press x on the keyboard to exit

 ## How It Works
 The script uses the computer's camera to capture real-time video.
 It utilizes the MediaPipe library to detect hands and recognize specific gestures based on hand landmarks' positions.